 A honeycomb is a structure of a hexagonal lattice of cells made from wax that honeybees use for honey storage and brood rearing.
-Honeycomb is a delicacy and honey that is sealed in beeswax cells is the purest form of raw honey.
-The wax has little or no nutritional value […]
+Honeycomb is a delicacy and is honey that is sealed in beeswax cells is the purest form of raw honey.
+The wax has little or no nutritional […]

 Local honey can be considered local to the region where the nectar is gathered and its source.
 The region is based on geography along with the tree cover and wildflower mix.
 Most of the nectar in the spring is from trees while the fall honey is from fall wildflowers.

 Raw honey is honey that is taken directly from the hive without heat stabilization or additives.
 Raw honey will naturally crystallize over time.